superbrown/tag-based-logger/README.md

 # tag-based-logger

+Note: Using this may be less necessary if you're using something like Splunk.
+Also, this only works with Log4j version 1.x, as version 2 removed hooks for getting access to appenders that this relies upon.

 **a Java logging framework wrapper that allows logging based on tags**

 The idea behind this is to make it easier to locate log entries of interest by assigning them tags when